shadden/celmech/docs/poincare.rst

 ------------

 The Poincare module is used to represent planetary systems in terms of Poincare canonical variables.
-These canonical variables are related to the Delauney elliptic variable,
+These canonical variables are related to the Delauney elliptic variables,

 .. math::
         \begin{eqnarray}